timescale/docs.timescale.com-content/getting-started/creating-hypertables.md

 monotonically increasing id would work.
 You must specify a chunk time interval when creating a hypertable if you use a monotonically increasing id.

+>:TIP: If you want to use [distributed hypertables][create_distributed_hypertable] in a multinode TimescaleDB setup, refer to the [scaling out][scaling-out] section for more information.

 ### Inserting & Querying [](inserting-querying)
 Inserting data into the hypertable is done via normal SQL `INSERT` commands, e.g. using millisecond timestamps: